fmoessbauer/drace/README.md

---excl-master     : exclude the runtime thread, useful if loader races --delayed-syms    : do not lookup symbols on each race --fast-mode       : only flush local buffers on sync-event (all buffers otherwise) --stacksz         : size of callstack used for race-detection --xml-file <file> : log races in valkyries xml format in this file --out-file <file> : log races in human readable format in this file
+--excl-master     : exclude the runtime thread, useful if loader races --delayed-syms    : do not lookup symbols on each race --fast-mode       : only flush local buffers on sync-event (all buffers otherwise) --stacksz         : size of callstack used for race-detection (must be in [1,16]) --xml-file <file> : log races in valkyries xml format in this file --out-file <file> : log races in human readable format in this file
 ```